fightforthefuture/old.fightforthefuture.org/site/_static_pages/jobs.md

 Our new initiative [A-Teams](https://www.fightforthefuture.org/ateams/) aims to create new, two-person teams that can achieve surprising political wins in the issue area of their choice, by combining political strategy and Internet savvy.

 We are seeking the founding political strategist and campaign director for one such “A-Team.”
+As the A-Team’s political strategist, you will focus on a political issue, such as climate change, prison reform, health care, or voting rights.
+You and your A-Team will run a campaign to pass strong policy on your issue or stop a disastrous bill from becoming law.

 You should have a strong, insider-level understanding of the political process, but with an outsider’s optimism, creativity, and ability to speak about issues in ways that resonate with other outsiders, such as the public or any key constituency you need to move.